6d61726b760a/linotp-freeradius3-centos7/README.md

 # linotp-freeradius3-centos7

-The current LinOTP/Freeradius documentation are written for Debian, and to get this working on CentOS we need do things a little differently.
+The current LinOTP/Freeradius documentation is written for Debian, and to get this working on CentOS we need do things a little differently.

 ### assumptions